 Preference point fee

 The predator populations in Montana are often the subject of spirited debates with strong feelings on both sides of the spectrum.
 Wolf packs continue to maintain healthy population levels and have firmly rooted themselves into most of the western portion of the state.
 Deer and elk populations are down throughout the state compared to historic levels, but great hunting can still be found.

 Grizzly populations continue to climb along with bear and hunter interactions.
 Currently, hunting seasons across the West are still on hold for grizzly bears.
 Much of western Montana is home to a roaming population of grizzlies and hunters need to be acutely aware and prepared when spending time in these locations.

 Even with growing grizzly concerns, hunters can still find plenty of huntable areas where they won’t have to worry about grizzlies.
 When researching specific areas, a quick call to local biologists can be well warranted.

-Current snowpack conditions
+Current snowpack/drought conditions

 The Montana Draw System

-Before diving into the trending hunt districts for Montana deer in 2022, it is first important for hopeful applicants to fully understand the Montana draw system, which can, at times, be very complicated.
+Before diving into the trending hunt districts for Montana mule deer in 2023, it is first important for hopeful applicants to fully understand the Montana draw system, which can, at times, be very complicated.
 For the main limited entry permit draws, Montana employs a random lottery that is weighted by bonus points.
 Additionally, bonus points are squared at every point level.
 This system heavily favors those with the most points; however, every applicant at every point level has a chance of drawing a tag every year.
 The bottom line: you’ll never draw if you never apply.